emarashliev/Dependency/README.md

 # Dependencies

-This simplified version of https://github.com/pointfreeco/swift-dependencies
+This simplified, standalone version of https://github.com/pointfreeco/swift-dependencies

 And inspired by https://www.avanderlee.com/swift/dependency-injection/